Ranakhamis/Books_store/README.md

 5- Admin can update name, image, description, price of the product in the edit page and wether save it or go back and discard <br>
 6- Admin can show product from the button that will redirect him to the show page with all the products <br>
 7- Admin can create a new product (book) <br>

+# In This section you can find pictures for the 7 requirements